ManhCuong0304/Music-Preference-Analysis/README.md

 -Đạt G seems to prefer working on solo tracks or collaborating with Du Uyen.
 His songs as the main artist did not perform as well as the other two.
 Despite that, when it comes to being a featured artist, he is the best among the three.

 ## VIII.
 Conclusion
+1. Analyze Vietnamese music preferences, including genre distribution and the influence of foreign versus local music.

+-Overall, aside from Zing MP3, which consists solely of Vietnamese songs' genres, the other two platforms have shown a shift in preference from foreign songs' genres to Vietnamese songs' genres.

+2. Identify the most dominant artists based on their appearances in the charts across all available platforms.

+-The artist with the most overall appearances on Apple Music is Taylor Swift, with 1,035 appearances.
+The most dominant artist is Sơn Tùng M-TP, who held the first position for 26 weeks.

+-The artist with the most overall appearances on Spotify is BTS, with 3,046 appearances.
+The most dominant artist is Jung Kook, who held the first position for 60 weeks.

+-The artist with the most overall appearances on Zing MP3 is Châu Khải Phong, with 363 appearances.
+The most dominant artist is Jack-J97, who held the first position for 26 weeks.

+3. Determine the songs that have held the first position multiple times.

+-"Lối Nhỏ" by Đen is the most relevant song on Apple Music with 252 appearances.
+The most dominant song is "Từng Quen" by Wren Evans and itsnk, that held the first position for 15 weeks.

+-"Lạ Lùng" by Vũ. is the most relevant song on Spotify with 351 appearances.
+The most dominant song is "Seven (Explicit Version)" by Jung Kook and Latto, that held the first position for 27 weeks.

+-"Cô Phòng" by Hồ Quang Hiếu is the most relevant song on Zing MP3 with 38 appearances.
+The most dominant song is "Cắt đôi nỗi sầu" by Tăng Duy Tân, that held the first position for 12 weeks.

+4. Identify potential artists for collaboration, and the best platform to release the song.

+-On the Apple Music platform, both Đen and tlinh are perfect choices for collaboration. Đen is known for working with young artists, while songs where tlinh is a Featured Artist tend to remain on the weekly charts for multiple weeks.

+-On the Spotify platform, both Đen and Vũ are excellent choices for collaboration. Đen's reason remains the same as on Apple Music, while Vũ has experience in promoting new artists, his collaboration with Madihu serves as solid evidence.

+-On the Zing MP3 platform, Đạt G is the best choice for collaboration due to his experience working with various artists and his strong reputation in the past.